Hawaii Court Records

 - Saguaro Correctional Center, Arizona- A private facility owned by Correction Corporation of America

-The search for an inmate in Hawaii can be done either online or offline.
-An interested person can search for an inmate at the Hawaii Criminal Justice Data Center, an agency of the Department of the Attorney General.
-The agency provides an ecrim Data Center where a requester can carry out an inmate search.
-An interested person needs to sign up by providing the necessary information required for the sign-up to use the platform.
+A Hawaii Inmate search may be done either online or offline.
+Interested persons may search for an inmate using the Hawaii Criminal Justice Data Center, an agency of the Department of the Attorney General.
+The agency provides an ecrim Data Center where a requester may carry out an inmate search.
+An interested person needs to sign up by providing the necessary information required to sign up to use the platform.
 An alternative online search method is searching through the Hawaii SAVIN platform available for the Victims- Victims Information and Notification Everyday.
 On the other hand, an offline search can be done by visiting the detention center where the inmate is being held.
-A requester can also visit the office of the Department of Public Safety or send a mail to the address below;
+A requester may also visit the office of the Department of Public Safety or send a mail to the address below:

 Department of Public Safety